One of the best ways to extract value from the Hilton Honors program is by leveraging Free Night Rewards on the Amex US Hilton credit cards.

 - Redeeming for far-flung aspirational destinations like the Maldives or Bora Bora

 - Redeeming for very popular places during peak season, like Hawaii over the winter

 Now, some of the luxury hotels in major cities might make for a fun one-night hop, but if you’re going to the Maldives or Bora Bora, you’ll certainly want to stay longer than one night.

-In that case, you’ll want to combine your free night with a Hilton Honors points redemption to chain together a longer stay, especially if your stay happens to fall on some weeknights as well as weekends.
+In that case, you’ll want to combine your free night with a Hilton Honors points redemption to chain together a longer stay.

 Finally, if you’re earning points in two-player mode, then the sheer power of the Hilton Aspire Card ought to be harnessed by both yourself and your partner.